H.R. 6182: Find It Early Act

 What would H.R.
 6182 do?

 H.R.
-6182 would require no-cost breast cancer screening and diagnostic imaging for eligible patients across private insurance, Medicare, Medicaid benchmark coverage, TRICARE, and VA care starting in 2026.
+6182, the Find It Early Act, would require no-cost breast cancer screening and diagnostic imaging for eligible patients across private insurance, Medicare, Medicaid benchmark coverage, TRICARE, and VA care starting in 2026.

 Would breast MRIs and ultrasounds be free under H.R.
 6182?

-Yes, if you qualify.
-The bill lists 2D and 3D mammograms, breast ultrasound, breast MRI, molecular breast imaging, and contrast-enhanced mammography with no cost-sharing.
+If you qualify, yes.
+The bill lists 2D and 3D mammograms, breast ultrasound, breast MRI, molecular breast imaging, and contrast-enhanced mammography, all with no cost-sharing.

 Who qualifies for no-cost imaging under H.R.
 6182?

-People at increased breast cancer risk, people with heterogeneously or extremely dense breast tissue, and people whose clinician says imaging is needed based on factors like age, race, ethnicity, or family history.
+Three groups: people at increased breast cancer risk under ACR or NCCN guidelines, people with heterogeneously or extremely dense breast tissue, and people whose clinician says imaging is needed based on factors like age, race, ethnicity, or family history.

 Would Medicare Advantage have to stop charging copays?

 Yes.
-H.R.
-6182 says Medicare Advantage plans could not impose cost-sharing for covered breast imaging starting January 1, 2026.
+The bill says Medicare Advantage plans could not impose cost-sharing for covered breast imaging beginning January 1, 2026.

 How often could imaging be covered under the bill?

-The bill ties coverage frequency to current National Comprehensive Cancer Network recommendations.
-So coverage would follow guideline timing, not unlimited repeat imaging.
+The bill ties coverage frequency to current National Comprehensive Cancer Network recommendations, so it follows guideline timing rather than allowing unlimited repeat imaging.

 What is the current status of H.R.
 6182?

 H.R.
-6182 was introduced by Rep. Rosa DeLauro and, according to Congress.gov metadata provided here, was referred to the House Subcommittee on Health on January 15, 2026.
+6182 was introduced by Rep. Rosa DeLauro and, according to Congress.gov, was referred to the House Subcommittee on Health on January 15, 2026.
+It has 69 cosponsors from both parties.

 Based on H.R.
 6182 bill text